Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection Suite for X

-If you have Reflection X for x64 14.0, you must apply a different service pack: rx-14.0.4-prod-wx64.exe.
+If you have Reflection X for x64 version 14.0, you must apply a different service pack: rx-14.0.7-sp-wx64.exe.

 Note: If you have more than one Reflection product installed on a workstation, applying this service pack will update all products at the same time.
 (It is not possible to run multiple versions of Reflection Windows-based products on the same workstation.)